ONSdigital/takeon-ui/Readme.md

         You can be anywhere with in the acceptance tests or in any features folders path cd takeon-ui/tests/acceptance-tests/
         and use - 'behave' with no feature file name.

+   - To run tests in headless mode

+        You can run any tests either one or all as above steps but with an additional flag called browser. behave {featurefile} -D browser=headless - Will run in headless mode. behave {featurefile} will run on the chrome browser.